 Returns whether the underlying (dereferenced) decision variable of the operand is configured.
 Please note that isNull() implies isConfigured(), as the null of IVML configures a decision variable.

+Boolean hasConfiguredValue() / hasDefinedValue()

+Returns whether the underlying (dereferenced) decision variable of the operand isConfigured() and not isNull().

 DecisionVariable getParent() / parent()

 Returns the parent variable of operand if available.
 If operand is a top-level variable, i.e., the actual parent is a configuration, the result is undefined.